duckietown/docs-AIDO/book/AIDO/60_manual/40_architecture.md

 * CPU architecture and speed,
 * GPU available

 and others.

 Most features are auto-detected by the evaluator.
-A user can force values for the features [using the `--features` command](#evaluator-advanced-features).
+Some evaluator tooling also exposes a `--features` option for overriding detected values when that is required.